ivankatliarchuk/ivankatliarchuk/README.md

 ### Hi there 👋, [Ivan][website] is here

 <p>
-My primary interests lie in Software Engineering as well as SRE, SecDevOps and Developer Experience.
+My primary interests lie in Software Engineering as well as SRE, SecDevOps and SDLC
 </em>
 </p>